 An extensive suggestion menu of Balinese, Indonesian, western, children’s meals; special and dietary requests accommodated; dinner parties can be catered.

-60-inch satellite channel TV and DVD player in media room, 40-inch satellite TV and DVD player in games room, kids playroom and master bedroom; Sonos WiFi sound system; pool table; table football.
+60-inch satellite channel TV and DVD player in a media room, 40-inch satellite TV and DVD player in the games room, kids playroom and master bedroom; Sonos WiFi sound system; pool table; table football.

 Playroom with TV; board games; tree house and pool inflatables.

 A car and driver is available to villa guests for 8 consecutive hours a day.